-Applications with COBOL programs compiled with NORES (non-CICS) The default VS COBOL II run-time options module, IGZEOPD, is available to
+Applications with COBOL programs compiled with NORES (non-CICS)

-The default VS COBOL II run-time options module, IGZEOPD, is available to NORES applications that have been link-edited with the VS COBOL II run-time library.
-IGZEOPT is also available to VS COBOL II NORES applications, if the MIXRES run-time option is not used.
+The default VS COBOL II runtime options module, IGZEOPD, is available to NORES applications that have been link-edited with the VS COBOL II runtime library.
+IGZEOPT is also available to VS COBOL II NORES applications, if the MIXRES runtime option is not used.
 After these applications have been link-edited with Language Environment, IGZEOPD and IGZEOPT are ignored.